 When the bone that carries the weight of your head misaligns, it forces the rest of the spine into a pattern of compensation.
 This can have far-reaching effects that fall into several categories:

-- Distortion of signals traveling via the nervous system – just as the sciatic nerve can become irritated, any other nerve in your body can suffer the ill effects of reduced function.
-When the brain can’t communicate with the body optimally, pain and discomfort can be the end result.
+Just as the sciatic nerve can become irritated, any other nerve in your body can suffer the ill effects of reduced function.
+When the brain can't communicate with the body optimally, pain and discomfort can be the end result.

-- Abnormal movement – when the vertebrae in your spine are not in normal alignment, they are also unable to move properly.
+When the vertebrae in your spine are not in normal alignment, they are also unable to move properly.
 The tissues of your spine, including the discs, receive their nutrition and rid themselves of metabolic wastes through normal movement.
 If an atlas misalignment is causing other areas of your back to move improperly, then it can compromise the health of the discs and lead to compression of the sciatic nerve.

 The good news is that upper cervical chiropractic care maintains the goal of identifying the root cause of many health conditions, including sciatica.
 Our methods are gentle and extremely precise.
 This is what allows us to accomplish great results without the need for repeated, forceful adjustments to the same area over and over again.
 By ensuring normal upper cervical alignment, you are eliminating the potential for your body to fall into old patterns of compensation and giving it the chance it needs to heal naturally and safely.